spacechem-community-developers/SpaceChem-Community-Edition/README.md

 This is a very experimental feature at the moment, so we may have to break backwards compatibility to fix issues or to add missing features.

+### Allow direct adjustment of feature priorities

+Using the mouse wheel on a feature that has a priority (bonders, tunnels, fusers and splitters) will adjust that priority up or down.
+This also allows you to give regular bonders a larger priority than plus-only or minus-only bonders, something you can't do by manually swapping them.

 ## Togglable improvements

 Most of the changes are individually selectable using the new tab in the `Options` menu in the Main Screen.